runekaagaard/git-commit-llm/README.md

 ## How it works

+1. Optionally stages all changes (--stage-all/-s)
-1. Analyzes your staged changes
+2. Optionally shows staged changes for review (--diff/-d)
-2. Generates a commit message using an LLM
+3. Generates a commit message using an LLM based on the staged diff and branch name
-3. Opens your editor to review/modify
+4. Opens your editor to review/modify
-4. Creates commit on save, aborts on exit
+5. Creates commit on save, aborts on exit
-5. Optionally pushes changes
+6. Optionally pushes changes (--push/-p)

 ## DWIM (Do What I Mean)